 You may be asked for proof that you bought a ticket – on the train or on the platform.
 There is a big fine if you can’t produce it.
 That’s not all you can be fined for.

 A man was recently fined €150 for using the speaker on his phone when making a call while sitting in a station.
 Make sure to always use earbuds in stations and on trains.
-(The French government has just announced it is making that a criminal offence.
+(The French government has just announced it is making not using earbuds when using your phone a criminal offence.
 Repeat offenders could receive a jail sentence.
 Putting your feet on the seats could receive the same punishment.)

 Once you have it, tap your ticket or phone on the turnstile just before the escalator that leads down to the platform.
 Hang onto your ticket.
 Guard it with your life.
 If you lose it, you will not be able to leave the station when you get to Paris.
 You will be doomed to spend the rest of your life below ground.
 In addition, there are inspectors who walk the trains and stations and may ask to see your ticket.
 This applies in the Métro as well as the RER.